technologychannel/OpenSyllabus/python.md

 ### Exception Handling
 - Exception in Python
 - Try Except in Python
-- Raise Exception in Python
+- Raise Exceptions in Python
 - Custom Exception in Python

 ### Working With Database